 Looking back, it is clear to me that it was LinkedIn (and self-publishing books) that made all the difference.
 So this is a thank you / quasi-love letter to LinkedIn.
 Well, as much as a grown man should ever write such a letter to a corporation.

-When I started in 2010, trying to be a business writer pretty much sucked.
+When I started in 2010, trying to be a business writer sucked.

 One avenue that was open to me back then was publishing books.
 So I got an agent, got a publishing deal, spent like 6 months writing, spent another 6 months waiting for the publisher to finish and then finally had my own published book – which not that many people then read.
 Absent being famous or having your own readership base, publishing books this way is a pretty hard slog with a high failure rate.
 However, self-publishing your own books is a different story and is something I recommend.

-Across the board, a business person (investor, executive, lawyer, etc.) trying to write on the side back then was likely to get nowhere.
+Across the board, a business person (investor, executive, lawyer, etc.) trying to write back then was likely to get nowhere.
 We were limited to:

 - Submitting pieces to media platforms